vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-mysql.md

 ---

 # Setup MySQL
-VinylDNS stores some tables in MySQL.
+Our instance of VinylDNS currently stores some tables in MySQL, though all tables and a queue implementation are available in MySQL.
+Note that the `batch_change` and `zone` tables are _only_ available in MySQL.

 The motivation to split databases was due to the query limitations available in AWS DynamoDB.
-Currently, the following tables are present in MySQL
+Currently, the following tables are present in our instance:

 * `zone` - holds zones
 * `zone_access` - holds user or group identifiers that have access to zones